 Introduction to PostgreSQL Transaction

 PostgreSQL transaction handle using the commit, begin, and rollback statements; PostgreSQL database transaction is a unit of work that consists the one or more statements.
-An example of a complete transaction transfers money from one bank account to another bank account or withdraws money from ATM; a complete transaction in any database consists of debiting money from one account and successfully credit it to another account.
-PostgreSQL transaction is ACID (Atomicity, Consistency, Isolation, and Durability) compliant, transaction in PostgreSQL is fully ACID compliant.
+An example of a complete transaction transfers money from one bank account to another or withdraws money from an ATM; a complete transaction in any database consists of debiting money from one account and successfully crediting it to another.
+PostgreSQL transaction is ACID (Atomicity, Consistency, Isolation, and Durability) compliant, Transaction in PostgreSQL is fully ACID compliant.
 Transaction in any database consists of one or more statement which executes as per order.

 How does Transaction work in PostgreSQL?

-Below is the working of the transaction statement in PostgreSQL.
+Below is the working of the transaction statement.

 1. There are different use or work of each statement in PostgreSQL.
 Below are the properties of transactions.